mozilla/addons-code-manager/README.md

 Occasionally, a vulnerable package won't have a patch available.
 If we can safely determine that the vulnerability doesn't apply to our application, we can ignore these errors.
 Set up an ignore rule by running `yarn snyk ignore ...` according to the [documentation](https://snyk.io/docs/cli-ignore/).
 The ignore rule will be added to the `.snyk` file.

+## Profiling performance

+Here are some tips for solving performance problems in addition to what's already in the [official docs](https://reactjs.org/docs/optimizing-performance.html).

+- First, ask yourself if there is a real performance problem.
+If you need to simulate a slow CPU in the profiler just to see anything dramatic, it might be too early to start profiling!
+- Try to profile against a production build, if possible, with something like `yarn start-local-dev`.
+The overhead of a development build could be misleading.
+- If you want to see execution timing grouped by React component, you will need a development build.
+- Use Chrome so you can get React integration, if needed.
+This is a [helpful guide](https://calibreapp.com/blog/react-performance-profiling-optimization/) for looking at the execution of React components in the *User Timing* section.
+- When a React component is taking a long time to render and you don't see any other components underneath it, it's time to switch away from the *User Timing* tab of the profiler to the *Main* tab so you can look at actual function executions.
+Clicking on a function will give you information about its source.
+- You can try using the [React devtool extension](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-devtools-profiler) for profiling but it doesn't provide a great timeline so it's hard to visualize overall slowness.

 ## All Available Commands

 In the project directory, you can run the following commands.
 There are a few commands not mentioned here (see `package.json`) but those are only used by internal processes.